 Why do some not like the noise that often fervent praise brings?
 Why do they think it is unnecessary and even foolish when in Psalm 98:4 we are exhorted to make a loud noise of rejoicing and singing praises unto the Lord?

-The world goes crazy at sports events and rock concerts, and gets so loud one can't speak and be heard ... why shouldn't His Kids get happy when they glorify His Name with exuberant and continual praise?
-Psalm 34:1 tells us let His praise be continually be in our mouths!
+The world goes crazy at sports events and rock concerts, and gets so loud one can't speak and be heard - why shouldn't His Followers get happy when they glorify His Name with exuberant and continual praise?
+Psalm 34:1 tells us let His praise be continually be in our mouths.

-Jesus tells us in Luke 19:40 that His people worships and praises Him---He's the same Jesus who walked the shores of Galilee---and praise is "the aspirin of His Holy Spirit to our souls" and changes things!
+Luke 19:40 says that followers of Jesus worship and praise Him.
+He's the same Jesus who walked the shores of Galilee, and praise (called the aspirin of His Holy Spirit to our souls) changes things.